-9.1 Each member of the Internal Audit Team will carry with them at all times an ID card that clearly shows their responsibilities and authority as auditors.
-In the fulfilment of their audit duties this entitles them to unrestricted access to all records, assets, personnel and premises belonging to each client organisation.
-In addition, internal auditors have the authority to obtain such information and explanations as is considered necessary to meet the requirements of the audit activity.
+8.1 Each member of the Corporate Assurance Team will carry with them at all times an ID card that clearly shows their responsibilities and authority.
+In the fulfilment of their assurance duties this entitles them to unrestricted access to all records, assets, personnel and premises belonging to each client organisation.
+In addition, they have the authority to obtain such information and explanations as is considered necessary to meet the requirements of the assurance activity.
 Where necessary, such access will be granted on demand and not subject to prior notice.

-10. Scope of Internal Audit Activity
+9. Scope of Corporate Assurance Activity

-- 10.1 The HolA is responsible for producing an annual report to each client organisation's audit committee providing an opinion on the adequacy and effectiveness of the control, risk / concern management and governance arrangements.
-Through careful annual audit planning and based on a programme of audit activities of sufficient breadth and depth covering the whole organisation, the HolA is able to produce such an annual opinion. - 10.2 The overall approach is determined by the HoIA and will take into account the level of assurance required, the significance of the objectives of the organisation, the degree of change within the organisation, the prevailing risk appetite and culture, and previous audit findings and implementation of agreed management actions. - 10.3 To fulfil the scope of internal audit, the programme of audit activities is usually varied covering assurance work, advice, consultancy, anti-fraud work and irregularity investigations.
-The types of internal audit work are shown as annexe 1. - 10.4 Increasingly, a major contribution to the HolA's annual opinion is through advisory/consultancy type work where in a more proactive and timelier basis input can be given and assurance obtained regarding the adequacy and effectiveness of the activities of the organisation, e.g. through attendance at key management meetings, steering groups and project and programme boards.
-This work is also valuable for audit planning and generally ensuring a high level of awareness of the organisation's direction, objectives, pressures and performance.
+- 9.1 The HoCA is responsible for producing an annual report to each client organisation's audit committee providing an opinion on the adequacy and effectiveness of the internal control, risk / concern management and governance arrangements.
+Through careful annual assurance planning and based on a programme of assurance activities of sufficient breadth and depth covering the whole organisation, the HoCA is able to produce such an annual opinion. - 9.2 The overall approach is determined by the HoCA and will take into account the level of assurance required, the significance of the objectives of the organisation, the degree of change within the organisation, the prevailing risk appetite and culture, and previous findings and implementation of agreed management actions. - 9.3 To fulfil the scope of corporate assurance, the programme of assurance activities is usually varied covering assurance work, advice, consultancy, anti-fraud work and irregularity investigations.
+The types of work are detailed at Appendix 1. - 9.4 Increasingly, a major contribution to the HoCA's annual opinion is through advisory/ consultancy type work where in a more proactive and timelier basis input can be given and assurance obtained regarding the adequacy and effectiveness of the activities of the organisation, e.g. through attendance at key management meetings, steering groups and project and programme boards.
+This work is also valuable for assurance planning and generally ensuring a high level of awareness of the organisation's direction, objectives, pressures and performance.